coderespawn/dungeon-architect-snap-map-user-guide-ue4/pages/snap_map/X01_OVERVIEW.md

 {% include inline_image.html file="overview/flow_8.png" %}

-On the LHS, we want to find patterns two rooms conected to each other (Room -> Room) and have it replaced with (Room -> Corridor -> Room)
+On the LHS, we want to find a patterns where two rooms are connected to each other like this (Room -> Room) and have it replaced with (Room -> Corridor -> Room)

 The Graph Grammar will find a pattern you specify on the LHS and replace it with the one you specify on the RHS